ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ## Product-based reconciliation for selected products in a whole warehouse

-This scenario describes a focused **warehouse reconciliation** process for selected products within a **whole warehouse**.
+This scenario describes a focused warehouse reconciliation process for selected products within a whole warehouse.

-Instead of starting with **Initial Count**, the process begins by generating the reconciliation snapshot for the whole warehouse, filtering the reconciliation details by product, and sending only the selected rows directly to **Recount**.
+Instead of starting with Initial Count, the process begins by [generating the reconciliation snapshot](operations/generate-snapshot.md) for the whole warehouse, filtering the reconciliation details by product, and sending only the selected rows directly to recount.

 This approach is useful when the goal is not to perform a full warehouse count, but to verify only specific product positions across the warehouse.
 It allows the warehouse team to perform a targeted check, review the result, and repeat the recount only where needed.

-## Before you begin
+### Before you begin

-Before the counting starts, a warehouse manager creates a **Warehouse Reconciliation** document and defines the scope of the process.
+Before the counting starts, a warehouse manager creates a Warehouse Reconciliation document and defines the scope of the process.

-In this scenario, the reconciliation is created for the **whole warehouse**.
+In this scenario, the reconciliation is created for the whole warehouse.

 After the reconciliation details are generated, the manager filters them by the product or products that need to be checked and starts the counting process only for those selected rows.

 To keep the reconciliation reliable, the selected scope should not be affected by other warehouse operations while the process is running.
-As much as possible, avoid **receipts, issues, moves, replenishments**, or other warehouse movements for the selected products in the warehouse until the counting and review are finished.
+As much as possible, avoid receipts, issues, moves, replenishments, or other warehouse movements for the selected products in the warehouse until the counting and review are finished.

 **Expected result:**
 The reconciliation is prepared for the whole warehouse and is ready for targeted product-based review.

 ### Step 1: Open the Warehouse Reconciliation and confirm the scope

-The warehouse manager opens the prepared **Warehouse Reconciliation** document and verifies that it covers the correct warehouse.
+The warehouse manager opens the prepared Warehouse Reconciliation document and verifies that it covers the correct warehouse.

-In this scenario, the reconciliation scope is the **whole warehouse**, even though only selected product rows will be counted later.
+In this scenario, the reconciliation scope is the whole warehouse, even though only selected product rows will be counted later.

 **Expected result:**
 The reconciliation scope is confirmed and ready for execution.

 ### Step 2: Generate the snapshot

-From the **Warehouse Reconciliation** document, the warehouse manager runs **Generate Snapshot**.
+From the Warehouse Reconciliation document, the warehouse manager runs [Generate Snapshot](operations/generate-snapshot.md).

 This creates the detailed reconciliation rows that will be used for filtering, counting, and review.

-The snapshot is the **momentary picture of the warehouse availability** at the exact time when the function is executed.
+The snapshot is the momentary picture of the warehouse availability at the exact time when the function is executed.
 It records what the system expects to be available in the warehouse before the physical counting begins.

 From a user perspective, this is the step that turns the reconciliation into a working document with detailed rows that can be reviewed and filtered.